carladrim/carladrim.github.io/ORCWall/README.md

 ```

 7. If an error saying *The service is not responding to the following function* appears, do the following
-  a.
-Change your current directory to *C:/mongodb/bin/* using the following command
+  * Change your current directory to *C:/mongodb/bin/* using the following command

   ```sh
   $ cd C:/mongodb/bin/
   ```

-  b.
-Type the following command
+  * Type the following command

   ```sh
   $ mongod --remove
   ```

-  c.
-And then type the following command
+  * And then type the following command

   ```sh
   $ mongod --logpath c:\mongodb\log\mongo.log --dbpath c:\mongodb\data\db --directoryperdb --install
   ```

-  d.
-And finally type the following command
+  * And finally type the following command

   ```sh
   $ net start MongoDB